lachenmayer/koka-reactive/readme.md

 ## Events & Reactivity

-Let's get back to implemeting classic FRP from _Functional Reactive Animation_.
+Let's get back to implementing classic FRP from _Functional Reactive Animation_.

 We define events as follows: